KatsuYuzu/Citrus.Interactions/README.md

 * Manually install of Behaviors SDK are now not required
 * Fixed typo CaputurePhotoAction to CapturePhotoAction

-ver 1.1.1-alpha - 2014-05-07
-* Manually install of Behaviors SDK are now not required

-ver 1.1.0-alpha - 2014-05-06
-* Changed target to UniversalApp

 ver 1.0.0.0 - 2014-03-19
 * Released